dubst3pp4/dubst3pp4.github.io/content/post/2017-09-30-why-i-use-object-pascal.md

 *Interfaces* are also a part of Object Pascal as well as *Exceptions*.
 You can use the build-in standard exceptions, but you have the freedom to define your own exceptions, too.

-Further features are *Generics*, to define classes that apply to a wide range of types, as well as many predefined classes for advanced data structures like lists, dictionaries, streams and many many more.
+Further features are *Generics* to define classes that apply to a wide range of types, as well as many predefined classes for advanced data structures like lists, dictionaries, streams and many many more.

 For an in-depth overview of all the modern OOP features, I recommend an excellent article written by Michalis Kamburelis, which is called *Modern Object Pascal Introduction for Programmers*[^4].